How can political parties integrate today?

 Under such circumstances, implementing an integration strategy that empowers politically engaged members of the first group of citizens, and gives them power over the party’s political direction, is bound to further alienate the second group.
 For this would mean that the concerns of the second group remain unheard, while reinforcing that group’s sense of having no influence on the party anymore.
 This is exactly what happened in the British Labour Party when the political influence of the already-mentioned intra-party movement Momentum increased after the election of Jeremy Corbyn as party leader.
 As noted, Momentum mainly attracted younger and more educated citizens with socially liberal views; and the fact that the movement shaped the party line and Corbyn’s own views led older, more socially conservative Labour voters in rural areas to abandon the party.
 Reporting on Labour’s collapse in its former north-east heartlands in the 2019 UK general election, one journalist noted:

 Talking to regulars the same allegations surface again and again.
 That Corbyn consorted with the IRA, that he is soft on terrorists.
 That he has remained silent on prosecuting veterans over the Bloody Sunday killings.
-The leader’s shifting agnosticism on Brexit [which was importantly influenced by the younger and more active party members], in this context, is portrayed as yet another failure of patriotism, just as symbolic as his unforgivable reluctance to sing God save the Queen at a Battle of Britain remembrance service (Adams, 2019).
+The leader’s shifting agnosticism on Brexit [which was importantly influenced by the younger and more active party members], in this context, is portrayed as yet another failure of patriotism, just as symbolic as his unforgivable reluctance to sing God save the Queen at a Battle of Britain remembrance service.
+(Adams, 2019: np)

 Given how much the two groups’ value commitments differ, it is difficult to see how Labour (or any other party that seeks to attract constituencies that are divided in this way) could successfully combine different integration strategies.
-There are for one thing no plausible candidates for shared enemies that could successfully be conjured up: while the younger, educated and urban voters might be inclined to assign to ‘big money’ and the (Conservative) politicians who act as its agent the role of a shared enemy, they would recoil at the thought of portraying immigrants or perhaps the EU in these terms – even if the less educated, older and rural voters that they tend to recognise as relevant constituents regard immigrants or ‘the faceless Brussels bureaucrats’ as major threat.
+There are for one thing no plausible candidates for shared enemies that could successfully be conjured up: while the younger, educated and urban voters might be inclined to assign to ‘big money’ and the (Conservative) politicians who act as its agents the role of a shared enemy, they would recoil at the thought of portraying immigrants or perhaps the EU in these terms – even if the less educated, older and rural voters that they tend to recognise as relevant constituents regard immigrants or ‘the faceless Brussels bureaucrats’ as major threat.
 For this reason, the party could also not try to be everything to everyone.
 It could only pander to the fears of the latter group of voters at the cost of limiting the influence of the former group.

 That different, and divided, constituencies could be integrated by way of common ritualistic practices seems equally unlikely.
-First, even if older, formally loyal constituents might still see the value of such practices and the collective identities they are meant to uphold, the younger constituents who have not been socialised to view themselves as part of a larger social group might see little value in traditions that seem like a relic from a time long past.
+First, even if older, formerly loyal constituents might still see the value of such practices and the collective identities they are meant to uphold, the younger constituents who have not been socialised to view themselves as part of a larger social group might see little value in traditions that seem like a relic from a time long past.
 The latter might develop new ritualistic practices that serve a similar purpose, or ‘re-purpose’ other collective practices in their milieu, such that they serve identity-formation (think of how in 2017 thousands of young festival-goers were chanting ‘Oh, Jeremy Corbyn!’ at Glastonbury festival) – but this might in turn exclude those who are not part of the same cultural milieu.

 Second, research suggests that the different constituencies we are talking about are typically geographically divided, since younger, more educated and socially liberal people are more likely to live in cities while older, less educated and socially conservative people are more likely to live in the countryside (e.g. Maxwell, 2019).
 It seems plausible to assume that this geographical divide makes it harder to develop common ritualistic practices and traditions that parties could exploit in order to make very different kinds of people feel like they are part of a larger collective endeavour.
 There is not just little that connects the groups in question in terms of political commitments, they also tend to be spatially disconnected from one another.